Blue Dot Media

 Who is PBD?

-Deia made national news in October, 2016, when she was arrested and charged with 45 years' worth of felonies for filming the #ShutItDown pipeline protest in North Dakota.
+Deia Schlosberg made national news in October, 2016, when she was arrested and charged with 45 years' worth of felonies for filming the #ShutItDown pipeline protest in North Dakota.
 Deia is currently directing the docuseries Bootstraps as well as The Story of Plastic, the Story of Stuff organization's first feature film.
-Previously, Deia produced Josh Fox's recent climate change film, How to Let Go of the World and Love All the Things Climate Can't Change (2016), which premiered at Sundance and is available on HBO and other services, and has screened around the world.
-Deia also co-produced, Awake, A Dream from Standing Rock, which premiered at Tribeca Film Festival (2017) and is available on Netflix, and The Reluctant Radical (2018), Lindsey Grayzel's portrait of one climate activist and his personal struggle with avoiding global catastrophe.
+Previously, Deia produced Josh Fox's climate change film, How to Let Go of the World and Love All the Things Climate Can't Change (Sundance/HBO).
+Deia also co-produced Awake, A Dream from Standing Rock (Tribeca/Netflix), and The Reluctant Radical (2018), Lindsey Grayzel's portrait of one climate activist and his personal struggle with avoiding global catastrophe.
 Deia also co-directed and produced Cold Love, a look at the 25-plus-year career of explorer Lonnie Dupre's journeys to the world's coldest places and the climate change impacts that he's witnessed first-hand by doing so.
 Deia earned an MFA in Science & Natural History Filmmaking at Montana State University in Bozeman, where she directed and produced Backyard, which looks at the human cost of fracking.
-The film won two student Emmys (Best Documentary, Bricker Humanitarian Award), and screened at film festivals around the world, winning several audience choice and special jury awards.
+The film won two student Emmys (Best Documentary, Bricker Humanitarian Award) and screened at film festivals around the world, winning several audience choice and special jury awards.

 Deia's background is in environmental education and visual arts, as well as expeditioning, having been awarded a 2009 National Geographic Adventurer of the Year award for a two-year, 7800-mile through-hike of the Andes Mountains.
 She subsequently gave talks around the U.S. on the lessons in sustainable living she learned over the course of her time in the Andes.